 You are welcome to join the Homeshare International Network to be put in touch with people who can support you through the process.
 If you can, attend our next congress where you’ll meet many experts face to face.
 People in the homeshare movement are very generous in sharing their knowledge and experience with newcomers.

-Here are 12 benefits that we are aware of – tell us if you know of others:
+Here are some benefits that we are aware of – tell us if you know of others:

 - Older or disabled people benefit directly from support at home with tasks they may find challenging.